 Viewing the fall leaves is yet another fall tradition favored by out-of-towners and locals alike.
 Peak fall foliage season in the Smoky Mountains takes place from mid-October to early November at lower and mid-level elevations, and around mid-September at the highest elevations.
 During this time, over one hundred species of trees like scarlet oaks, red maples, sugar maples, hickories, and sweetgum put on a breathtaking natural display over the course of around seven weeks or more.

 The most remarkable fall colors can often be seen during the last three weeks of October.
 Cades Cove inside of the Great Smoky Mountains National Park is one of the most popular places to see the changing leaves, particularly by driving.
 As a result, the trail becomes quite crowded, it’s recommended that you rent a bike and traverse the trail that way, or hike to well-known spots like Inspiration Point, Sutton Ridge Overlook, Look Rock Tower, Appalachian Trail, and Oconaluftee River Trail.
+Clingman’s Dome is one of the highest spots in the park and one of the best spots for fall foliage viewing.
+The panoramic view from the observation tower is breathtaking.
 An alternative to hiking inside of the park?
 Taking a helicopter tour, where you can take in sweeping views from above.

 Gatlinburg In The Fall